 Tips for making & decorating cakes

-Cake should be eaten without any hint of guilt whatsover.
-Even when wanting another slice…..
+I’m a firm believer that cake should be enjoyed without any hint of guilt whatsover.

 This post gives key tips for making several types of cake successfully, along with recipes for cakes and icings, troubleshooting and general ideas for decorating.
 I have also given the quantities needed to make a Victoria Sandwich cake for different sized tins.
 Continue reading “Tips for making & decorating cakes”